- Code EMSC6119

 - Areas of interest Earth and Marine Sciences, Marine Biology, Environmental Science

 This intensive field course aims to provide students with advanced understanding of modern and fossil carbonate environments, and the role of biological processes in reef building and erosion.
-It complements EMSC6023 Marine Biogeochemistry and is for students seeking a profession in the petroleum industry, marine biology, environmental science or geochemistry.
+It complements EMSC6023 Marine Biogeochemistry and is for students seeking a profession in the marine science, environmental science or geochemistry.
 Several days will be spent at a coral reef location investigating a modern reefal setting, fossil reef depositional environments and relevant biological processes.
 Activities will include both advanced lectures and field surveys.

 NOTE: Graduate students will attend joint classes with undergraduates, but will be assessed under a different scheme, which will require a greater level of conceptual understanding.